jamesfmackenzie/jamesfmackenzie.github.io/_posts/2014-05-17-setting-up-a-ghost-dev-environment.md

 layout: post
 title: Setting Up a Ghost Dev Environment
 date: '2014-05-17 19:34:26'
+summary: Before I get started on my bespoke Ghost theme, I need to setup a dev environment - it’s not a good practice to experiment with your live site after all ...
 tags: [Ghost Blogging Platform, Web Development, Programming]
 ---